Tests and diagnosisBy Mayo Clinic Staff

 - Blood tests.
-A sample of your blood is evaluated in case excessive blood loss during menstruation has made you anemic.
-Tests may also be done to check for thyroid disorders or blood-clotting abnormalities.
+A sample of your blood may be evaluated for iron deficiency (anemia) and other conditions, such as thyroid disorders or blood-clotting abnormalities.

 - Pap test.
-Your doctor collects cells from your cervix for microscopic examination to detect infection, inflammation or changes that may be cancerous or may lead to cancer.
+In this test, cells from your cervix are collected and tested for infection, inflammation or changes that may be cancerous or may lead to cancer.

 - Endometrial biopsy.
-Your doctor may take a sample of tissue from the inside of your uterus to be examined under a microscope.
+Your doctor may take a sample of tissue from the inside of your uterus to be examined by a pathologist.

 - Ultrasound scan.
 This imaging method uses sound waves to produce images of your uterus, ovaries and pelvis.

 Based on the results of your initial tests, your doctor may recommend further testing, including: